nemethconsulting/uw-rhs/docs/xtra-errors.md

 <a id="1"></a>
 ## 400: Bad Request
-- **What It Means**: The request is malformed (e.g., missing required fields, invalid JSON syntax).
+- **What It Means**: The request is malformed (e.g., invalid JSON syntax or missing punctuation).
-- **Example**: Posting a team without a required `id` field.
+- **Example**: Posting a team with incorrect JSON, such as missing a comma between fields.
 - **Troubleshooting**:
-  - Check the JSON structure and ensure all required fields are present.
+  - Check the JSON structure for syntax errors, such as missing commas, brackets, or quotes.
-  - Validate with an online JSON validator.
+  - Validate the payload using an online JSON validator like [JSONLint](https://jsonlint.com) to ensure correctness.

 <a id="2"></a>
 ## 404: Not Found